devopsdays-austin/runbooks/speakers-cfp_runbook.md

 ### 1 Month Out

 * Verify the speakers and nothing has changed last minute
-* Continue a cadence of the Office Hours (once a week or some reasonable process)
+* Continue a cadance of the Office Hours (once a week or some reasonable process)
+* Work in partnership with the core team to build out the schedule for the event.
+* Maintain communication with the speakers.
+* Provide feedback on alignment with the theme and focus on attendee experience.

 ### The Day Of